Snek132/Station-Escape/README.md

     navigate_escape_pods(): Concludes the game based on the player's final choice. investigate_core(): Investigates the malfunctioning AI core.
     start_game(): Initializes the game and presents the first choices.

 Running the Game

     Open a terminal or command prompt.
     Navigate to the directory containing the script.
     Execute the following command:
-    python your_script_name.py
+    python allcode.py
-    Replace your_script_name.py with the name of your Python file.

 Gameplay

     Players will interact with the game by making choices that lead to various outcomes.
         The game can be exited at any time by typing "stop".